indix/css-optimum-selector/README.md

 }
 ```

+### Status
+This project is being actively developed and should be considered alpha quality.

-### Future Enhancement
+### Further Enhancement

-Will you be amazed to query maximum relative depth available and set relative depth at run time so that you can query different pattern for any number of times without doing the operation again and again ?
-Sit and relax.
-COMING SOON !!!
+What if the module suggests the maximum relative depth available and the same can be set at runtime, instead of hard-coding relativeDepth within options?
+Star or watch the project for updates on features.

-### Contact
+### Contribute

-For any issues and doubts feel friendly to contact me [Manishwaran](https://www.linkedin.com/in/manish-waran-9a54a1ba?trk=hp-identity-name).
+For any issues or queries, do raise a Github Issue.
+If you're interested to contribute, please feel free to fork and send in a Pull Request.